PhasicJ/PhasicJ/phasicj/agent/svm/INDEX.md

 - To combine and compile all of the PhasicJ agent's Java dependencies with a single `native-image` invocation.
-- To use `bindgen` to generate unsafe bindings for this library.
+- To use `bindgen` to generate unsafe Rust bindings for this library.
-- Possibly write some Rust code to wrap these unsafe bindings.
+- Possibly write some Rust code to wrap these unsafe bindings in safe code.

 Through these layers of adaptation, the PhasicJ agent should be able to call our `native-image`-compiled Java code.